Skip to main content

 }

-The data field contains the raw tweet object as received from the X real-time stream.
+The data field contains the raw tweet object for the monitor event.
 Fields may vary by tweet type.

 Event data shapes

 Each event type includes a data object.
-Tweet events contain the raw tweet; follower events contain follower profile info.
+Tweet events contain the raw tweet.
+The webhook.test event contains a test message and timestamp.
 The examples below show the most common fields.

 tweet.new